creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 ![](/collections/images/CL_DIH/ablation_study.jpg)

-More experiments are presented in the appendix of the article to explain the decisions on the parameters.
-The more important settings concerns the discount factor $$\gamma$$ to calculate the DIH, the number of warm starting epochs and the cosine for the cyclic learning rate.
+More experiments are presented in the appendix of the article to explain the choice of parameters.
+The most important settings concern i) the discount factor $$\gamma$$ to calculate the DIH, ii) the number of warm starting epochs and iii) the cosine for the cyclic learning rate.

 # Conclusions